What is a Reserve Study?

-As a Board of a community association, your actions or inactions have an impact on your and the members’ financial well-being now and in the future.
-The Board has a fiduciary responsibility to maintain the common property of the association.
-The Board’s focus should always be the SAFETY of the residents and visitors, the INTEGRITY of the buildings and grounds and the PRESERVATION of property value.
+As a board of a community association, your actions or inactions have an impact on yours and the members’ financial well-being now and in the future.
+The board has a fiduciary responsibility to maintain the common property of the association.
+The board’s focus should always be the SAFETY of the residents and visitors, the INTEGRITY of the buildings and grounds and the PRESERVATION of property value.

 future replacements.
 Updates every two- to three-years allows your provider to re-evaluate your property and their recommendations based on the following factors:

 - Changes in inflation and interest: inflation and interest rates change over time, while we do our best to anticipate what the future holds, inflation and interest used are “educated assumptions” that should be updated regularly

 - Changes in condition: an on-site evaluation at the time of the update allows your provider to make adjustments to the anticipated replacement timing based on the current condition (have the individual components fared as expected, better than expected, worse than expected?)

 - Updated replacement costs: material and labor costs change regularly and timely updates allow you to stay on top of those costs

 - Changes in responsibility: sometimes declarations are amended or an action is taken that alters the responsibility of a particular element; an example we often see is responsibility changes for decks

 - Unforeseen events: weather is unpredictable and an event like a hailstorm may result in premature roof replacement funded through insurance, this impacts the reserve study